Because every child has a right to be heard and understood

 Lise Zumwalt brings years of expertise as a multi- (14 to be exact) award winning documentarian.
 She has written, directed, produced and edited films for National Geographic Television, PBS, WNET, BBC, NBC, (coffee break), The History Channel and The Discovery Channel.
 Outstanding projects include; Wide Angle, Who Cares About Girls, American Investigative Reports & Lockdown, In-Between, Sex Workers of Victims (winning the Gracie Award for Outstanding Documentary) and the Emmy-nominated Inside The Secret Service.
 That’s Crazy is Lise’s first feature project.
 Lise serves as our director, producer, writer and editor of all film content.
 She lives in NYC.

 Julia Muggia Ochs is no stranger to speech and language impairments having grown up with her own share of struggles.
-She went on to a successful career as a field producer of behind-the-scenes footage for feature films and television including such hits as “Chicago,” “The Producers,” “Baby Mama,” and “New Year’s Eve,” to name a few, and founded her own agency, Orso Films LTD. Mother to two young boys with special needs, she currently serves as co-president of the Special Education PTA in New Rochelle, NY and is an Late Talkers, Silent Voices executive producer.
+She went on to a successful career as a field producer of behind-the-scenes footage for feature films and television including such hits as “Chicago,” “The Producers,” “Baby Mama,” and “New Year’s Eve,” to name a few, and founded her own agency, Orso Films LTD. Mother to two young boys with special needs, she currently serves as co-president of the Special Education PTA in New Rochelle, NY and is a Late Talkers, Silent Voices executive producer.

-Lisa Geng got her start as a designer, patented inventor, and creator in the fashion, toy, and film industries, but after the early diagnosis of her young children she entered the world of nonprofit, pilot studies, and advocacy.
+Lisa Geng got her start as a designer, patented inventor, and creator in the fashion, toy, and film industries, but after the early diagnosis of her young children, she entered the world of nonprofit, pilot studies, and advocacy.
 As the mother of two “late talkers,” she is the founder and president of the nonprofit CHERAB Foundation, co-author of the acclaimed book, The Late Talker, (St Martin’s Press 2003), and is instrumental in the development of IQed, a whole food nutrition meal replacement.
-Lisa currently serves as a parent advocate on an AAN board for vaccines, and is a member of CUE through Cochrane US.
+Lisa currently serves as a parent advocate on an AAN board for vaccines and is a member of CUE through Cochrane US.
 Lisa is currently working on a second book, The Late Talker Grows Up and serves as a Late Talkers, Silent Voices executive producer.
 She lives on the Treasure Coast of Florida.

 Jeanne Buesser is the founder of Late Talker, Silent Voices, a long awaited dream inspired from her own experience parenting and providing extensive resources and advocacy to families of children with communication impairments through her nonprofit Apraxia Network.
 Jeanne authored He Talks Funny, an anti-bullying book explaining the neurological implications of apraxia, as well as Moonlight Till Dawn and Journey From Darkness to Light, inspirational poetry helping families cope with grief.
 Having lost her firstborn son to cancer at just 4-years-old, Jeanne also volunteers with Compassionate Friends, lending her heart to parents who have lost a child.
-Along with being our founder, Jeanne serves as an Late Talkers, Silent Voices executive producer.
+Along with being our founder, Jeanne serves as a Late Talkers, Silent Voices executive producer.
 Jeanne lives in New Jersey with her two sons.

-Nina Wolgelenter is an accomplished writer and journalist having written for the New Orleans Times Picayune and most recently covering environmental issues for various prints and web outlets.
-She left her beloved New Orleans in search of knowledgeable doctor to help diagnosis her now 11-year-old, non-verbal son.
+Nina Wolgelenter is an accomplished writer and journalist having written for the New Orleans Times-Picayune and most recently covering environmental issues for various prints and web outlets.
+She left her beloved New Orleans in search of a knowledgeable doctor to help diagnosis her now 11-year-old, non-verbal son.
 She is currently working on a book with Lisa Geng, The Late Talker Grows up, helping parents navigate the world of communication disorders in older children and serves as the Late Talkers, Silent Voices project writer.
 She lives in Lexington, KY.

 Jolie Abreu brings with her an impressive background in public relations and marketing.
 Not one to sit idle, she selflessly offers her talents to the non-profit sector, serving as Vice President of the CHERAB Foundation, bringing her genius to the organization’s outreach and advocacy.
 Working as a REALTOR® as well, Jolie and her family live in Wixom, Michigan.
 She is our go-to brain, a.k.a., the Late Talkers, Silent Voices development and technology director.